Types of affordable housing

 Vacancies are filled depending on your situation.
 Below are the criteria and priorities for each:

 Victims of Domestic Violence and/or Human Trafficking

-The household or individual must complete a Service Prioritization Decision Assistance Tool (SPDAT) with a Housing Support Worker for the following situations to qualify for the Urgent Homeless Status
+A household or individual that is homeless must complete a Service Prioritization Decision Assistance Tool (SPDAT) with a Housing Support Worker to determine if they qualify.

 A household current receiving Rent-Geared-to-Income and/or a housing subsidy reside in a unit with more bedrooms than they need and must move to a smaller sized unit.

 Applicants who do not meet criteria for a specialized programs will fit into this category